Satyxm/BackendDevResources/README.md

 # Table of Contents: Backend Development Resources

-This repository offers clear, step-by-step guides for building fundamental backend technologies from scratch.
-Dive into simplified tutorials designed to enhance your backend development skills.
+This repository offers clear, step-by-step guides for learning backend development from scratch to advanced.

 > Study hard what interests you the most in the most undisciplined, irreverent and original manner possible. — Richard Feynman.